wAIfu-DEV/w-AI-fu_SDK_LLM/README.md

 ## What is it
 This is the LLM module of the modular w-AI-fu SDK.
-It is a standalone module able to operate by itself and communicate with any client applications via WebSocket.
+It is a standalone module able to operate and communicate alongside any client applications via WebSocket.

 The goal of this module is to integrate as many LLMs as possible into a single module.